nuxt/docs/en/guide/modules.md

 - It is affecting vue-renderer behaviour or using a hook from `server:` or `vue-renderer:` namespace
 - Anything else that is outside of webpack scope (Hint: plugins and templates are compiled and are in webpack scope)

+**NOTE:** If you are going to offer using `buildModules` please mention that this feature is only available for Nuxt 2.9+.
+Older users should upgrade Nuxt or using `modules` section.

 ### Use async/await

 <div class="Alert Alert--orange">